Choose your country to see the products for your location

 Intended purpose

-The SALSA MLPA Probemixes P051 and P052 Parkinson are an in vitro diagnostic (IVD) or research use only (RUO) semi-quantitative assay for the detection of deletions or duplication in SNCA, PARK2, UCHL1, PINK1, PARK7, ATP13A2, LRRK2, GCH1 genes, and the presence of two point mutations, A30P in the SNCA gene and G2019S in the LRRK2 gene, in genomic DNA isolated from human peripheral whole blood specimens.
-P051 and P052 Parkinson are intended to confirm a potential cause for and clinical diagnosis of Parkinson’s disease and for molecular genetic testing of at-risk family members.
-Additionally, deletions or duplication in GCH1 gene, covered by P052 Parkinson mix 2, can be used to confirm a potential cause for and clinical diagnosis of GTP cyclohydrolase 1-deficient dopa-responsive dystonia and for molecular genetic testing of at-risk family members.
+The SALSA MLPA Probemixes P051 Parkinson mix 1 and P052 Parkinson mix 2 are in vitro diagnostic (IVD) or research use only (RUO) semi-quantitative manual assays for the detection of duplications and triplications in the SNCA gene (P051), deletions and duplications in the PARK2 gene, and the presence of one point mutation, G2019S in the LRRK2 gene (P051 and P052), in genomic DNA isolated from human peripheral whole blood specimens.
+P051 Parkinson mix 1 and P052 Parkinson mix 2 are intended to confirm a potential cause for early-onset (PARK2 deletions/duplication, SNCA triplications, LRRK2 G2019S mutation) and late-onset (SNCA duplications, LRRK2 G2019S mutations) Parkinson's disease and for molecular genetic testing of at-risk family members.

 For the full intended purpose, see the product description.